 One of the few schools that haven’t adopted the traditional cap and gown attire, the College of Charleston in South Carolina, favors simple, yet elegant attire.
 Women graduates wear white dresses at spring commencement while the men wear white dinner jackets.
 December graduates wear black: black tuxedos for men and black dresses for women.
 On their first day of classes, students walk under the arch at Porter’s Lodge (the Greek letters inscribed upon it read “Know thyself”) and then congregate at the Cistern yard, with its ancient live oak trees and venerable buildings.
 When students graduate in the spring, they again pass through the Cistern yard, symbolically walking under the same arch into the world.
-Click link for customized frames.
+Click here to view College of Charleston Diploma Frames.

 Ivy is also used as a metaphor for bonding and union at Eureka College in Illinois.
 New students are given an ivy sprig at opening convocation, after which students place the ivy into a basket.
 Just as the pieces of ivy in the basket will entwine themselves together to become a single plant, so too will the students become one as members of the Eureka community.
 The symbolic growth of the ivy sprigs into a single vine reappears at commencement in the form of an ivy chain.
 See Eureka College’s frames.

 Graduates at Ithaca College in New York receive a medallion inscribed with a quotation selected by the school’s president.
-The quotation used for the Class of 2012 was spoken by Dr. Martin Luther King Jr. "Take the first step in faith.
-You don't have to see the whole staircase, just take the first step."
-Connect to Ithaca College's frames.
+The quotation used for the Class of 2012 was spoken by Dr. Martin Luther King Jr. “Take the first step in faith.
+You don’t have to see the whole staircase, just take the first step.”
+Click Here to see Ithaca College’s frames.

 Seniors at Kenyon College in Gambier, OH, are “hooded” by college marshals as they wait to ascend the stage and accept their diplomas.
 The graduate’s degree and any honors bestowed are read aloud in Latin.
-Kenyon College frames.
+Click Here to see Kenyon College frames.

 York College of Pennsylvania